 Can PostHog help me figure out what tax I will have to pay in the future though?

-We can point you in the right direction, but we cannot give you personal tax advice - you need to talk to an accountant.
+We cannot give you personal tax advice - you need to talk to an accountant.
+We're happy to ask around our network for recommendations.

 I received share options under the EMI plan as I'm based in the UK - how are these different from our regular share options?